 In addition to its anti-inflammatory effects, green lipped mussel can also help support the joints.
 It provides the building blocks needed to repair cartilage and increase joint lubrication.
 Plus, its vitamins and minerals help slow down damage to cells and promote overall joint health.

-#2: New Zealand deer velvet
+#2.
+New Zealand deer velvet

 Another one of the best natural pain relief options for dogs comes from New Zealand too—New Zealand deer velvet.
+Deer velvet is the immature stage of the antler, which is harvested humanely using local anesthetic and then used to produce supplements.

 Deer velvet has been successfully used in Chinese medicine for over 2,000 years.
 Among other things, it is an excellent natural remedy for a variety of joint-related issues.